Survivalism: Worldwide groups and organizations

-Spain, France, Germany (often organized under the guise of "adventuresport" clubs), Italy, Netherlands, Sweden, Switzerland, the United Kingdom, South Africa and the United States.
+Spain, France, Germany (often organized under the guise of "adventuresport" clubs), Italy, the Netherlands, Sweden, Switzerland, the United Kingdom, South Africa and the United States.

 Other related groups

 Adherents of the back-to-the-land movement inspired by Helen and Scott Nearing, sporadically popular in the United States in the 1930s and 1970s (exemplified by The Mother Earth News magazine), share many of the same interests in self-sufficiency and preparedness.
 Back-to-the-landers differ from most survivalists in that they have a greater interest in ecology and counterculture.
-Despite these differences, The Mother Earth News was widely read by survivalists as well as back-to-the-landers during that magazine's early years, and there was some overlap between the two movements.
+Despite these differences, The Mother Earth News was widely read by survivalists and back-to-the-landers during that magazine's early years, and there was some overlap between the two movements.

-Anarcho-primitivists (often shortened to "Anprim, An-Prim, or AnPrim) share many characteristics with survivalists, most notably predictions of a pending ecological disaster.
-One of the most famous An-Prims being Theodore Kaczynski.
+Anarcho-primitivists (often shortened to "Anprim", "An-Prim", or "AnPrim") share many characteristics with survivalists, most notably predictions of a pending ecological disaster; one of the most famous An-Prims being Theodore Kaczynski.
 Writers such as Derrick Jensen argue that industrial civilization is not sustainable, and will therefore inevitably bring about its own collapse.
 Non-anarchist writers such as Daniel Quinn, Joseph Tainter, and Richard Manning also hold this view.
 Some members of the Men Going Their Own Way subculture also promote off-grid living and believe that modern society is no longer liveable.

 In popular culture

 Survivalism and survivalist themes have been fictionalized in print, film, and electronic media.

 The 1983 film The Survivors starring Walter Matthau, Robin Williams and Jerry Reed, used survivalism as part of its plot.
 Michael Gross and Reba McEntire played a survivalist married couple in the 1990 film Tremors and its sequels.
 Both of these films were comedies.
 The 1988 film Distant Thunder, starring John Lithgow, concerned Vietnam War veterans suffering from post-traumatic stress disorder who, similarly to some survivalists, withdrew to the wilderness.

-Several television shows such as Doomsday Castle, Doomsday Preppers, Survivorman, Man vs Wild Man, Woman, Wild,Alone (TV series) and Naked and Afraid are based on the concept of survivalism.
+Several television shows such as Doomsday Castle, Doomsday Preppers, Survivorman, Man vs Wild Man, Woman, Wild, Alone and Naked and Afraid are based on the concept of survivalism.